Episode 35: The King

 One of the biggest themes to come out of Hollywood over the past few decades, by far, has been one of isolation, loss, and disaster.

-But we also love it because the questions feel important.
+We're obsessed with the idea, we fear it, but we also love it, because the questions feel important.

 What would happen if humanity were reduced to a tiny population, left on the brink of extinction and fighting for survival?
 In what ways would our civilization hold strong, and where would it crack?